 - new content is uploaded as it’s developed

 - promotes staff selected resources

-- works with public libraries to provide all residents of British Columbia with local access to basic legal information
+- works with public libraries to provide all residents of British Columbian with local access to basic legal information

 - provides training for library staff

 - publishes lists of recommended purchases for public libraries